mlhartme/stool/DOCUMENTATION.md

 [//]: # (-)

-#### Available stage values
+#### Available stage properties

-Stool exposed all values of the underlying Helm chart.
-In addition, every stage has the following values:
+Stool exposed all values of the underlying Helm chart as properties.
+This usually includes:

 * **metadataComment**
   Arbitrary comment for this stage.
 This value nothing but stored, it has no effect.
 Type string.